 Finish your MHA degree in as few as 14 months

 Franklin University’s Master of Healthcare Administration (MHA) degree program provides the essential knowledge required for you to undertake senior managerial and planning work in a variety of healthcare settings.
-You can move through our MHA program swiftly, realizing the real-world benefits of your degree in as few as 14 months, which is faster than many other programs.
+You can move through our MHA degree program swiftly, realizing the real-world benefits of your degree in as few as 14 months, which is faster than many other programs.
 And, if you qualify, GMAT and GRE requirements may be waived, allowing you to begin your program of study immediately, without a long-preparation cycle.
 (Please see full program admission requirements for details.)

 Get credit for what you know – before you even take your first class